edgonzalez-9/Bartender/README.md

 Step 4 - Create a backend to store user recipes.
-    - Backend will alow the addition of recipes through the frontend interface
+    - Backend will alow the addition of recipes through the frontend interface -- Not too sure about this part anymore, will rethink the app.
+    - Changing more things to get a submit in for the day.

 Step 5 - Test adding recipes to the database.
     - Use this to increase the ammount of recipes that are stored in the database.